 Germany (Air Force), Federal Republic of

 Brigadier General MC

 The medical services of the Bundeswehr were centralized into the Bundeswehr Joint Medical Service in 2002.
 The responsibility for the medical support of the vast majority of the military was transferred to this major organisational element.
 However, because of the specialised needs of military aviation, an Aeromedical Service was retained within the aeronautical units maintained by the Air Force, Army and Navy of the Bundeswehr, and a centralised aeromedical institution under the lead of the Surgeon General of the Air Force was established to provide specific support in the entire field of Aerospace Medicine.

-The AFCAM also issues medical guidance and direction to the flight surgeon-related departments Evaluation Center and Skills Center (that were previously responsible for evaluation and aptitude testing) with the Aeromedical Center, and is additionally responsible for deployment support, healthcare, logistics, administration and training.
+The AFCAM also issues medical guidance and direction to the flight surgeon units in the wings of the German Air Force and is additionally responsible for deployment support, healthcare, logistics, administration and training.
 In the areas of international and national joint projects, research orientation and quality management, the Surgeon General of the German Air Force has the support of a Scientific Coordinator.
-The formation of the GAFCAM has thus achieved the concentration of specialised assignments, the facilitation of processes and the removal of command structures that were among the main objectives of the restructuring of the Bundeswehr.
+The formation of the AFCAM has thus achieved the concentration of specialized assignments, the facilitation of processes and the removal of command structures similar to the main objectives of the restructuring of the Bundeswehr as a whole.

-The GAFCAM shares a lot of common ground with the civilian Institute of Aerospace Medicine of the German Aerospace Centre (DLR) with regard to the basic, adjacent and neighbouring disciplines of aerospace medicine.
+The AFCAM shares a lot of common ground with the civilian Institute of Aerospace Medicine of the German Aerospace Centre (DLR) with regard to the basic, adjacent and neighbouring disciplines of aerospace medicine.
 Close cooperation with the DLR´s institute is thus planned for the future to provide for the efficient and targeted development of available civilian and military aerospace medical capacities.
 The joint projects will include the implementation and supervision of specific research projects, the mutual use of largescale equipment as a cost-saving measure, and the exchange of personnel for training purposes and to promote young researchers.

 The Eurofighter wings are stationed at the airfields in Laage, Nörvenich and Neuburg a.d.
 Donau.
-Air Group Richthofen at Wittmund is attached to Tactical Wing 31 Boelcke at Noervenich.
+Air Group Richthofen at Wittmund is attached to Tactical Wing 31 Bölcke at Nörvenich.
 In order to provide optimum coverage of German airspace, particularly over coastal and border areas, QRA (Quick reaction alert) units are also permanently based at Neuburg a.d.
 Donau and Wittmund.
 The wings have been renamed as ‘tactical air force wings’ (TaktLwG) to reflect their multi-role capability, as opposed to the former “fighter” and “fighter bomber” wings.

 The main objective of future air transport involves the amalgamation of strategic and operative air transport capacities.
-The target structure requires the German Air Force to operate 40 multi-role A400 M Airbus air transporters and up to 64 medium-lift CH-53 transport helicopters.
+The German Air Force will operate up to 40 multi-role A400 M Airbus transport aircraft and up to 64 medium-lift CH-53 transport helicopters.
 Because of its central location in Germany and the current framework situation, the main operating base of the A400M is Transport Airwing 62 in Wunstorf, just west of Hannover.
 Additionally, 13 A400M will be stationed in Lechfeld, Bavaria, for the international airlift support of German partner nations.
 The CH-53 helicopters are combined in a helicopter squadron based at Laupheim and Schönewalde (Holzdorf airfield).
-Special flight services for the federal government and parliament are provided from Berlin-Brandenburg International Airport and Cologne Airport by a wing-sized unit (Flugbereitschaft BMVg).
+Special flight services for the federal government and parliament are provided from Berlin-Tegel International Airport and Köln Airport by a wing-sized unit (Flugbereitschaft BMVg).